 The current State Vice-President of Nebraska Farmers Union is Vern Jantzen, a grain producer from Plymouth, in Jefferson County.

-Carol Schooley, from Hall County, serves as State Secretary.
-Along with four other members, Jantzen and Schooley also serve on the Board of Directors.
+Graham Christensen serves as State Secretary.
+Along with four other members, Jantzen and Christensen also serve on the Board of Directors.

 This photo was snapped on Christmas Day, 1927, and shows a brand new office and weigh-scales of the Farmers Union Co-op Association of Fairfield, NE.
 Since its founding in 1913, Nebraska Farmers Union has founded more than 436 cooperatives in Nebraska.